rogro82/PiPup/readme.md

 To enter the `beta` and install the application on your device go to:
 https://play.google.com/apps/testing/nl.rogro82.pipup

-_Important: after installation / updating it is currently adviced to restart your TV and open the application once to make sure the background-service is running_
+_Important: after installation / updating it is currently advised to restart your TV and open the application once to make sure the background-service is running_

 #### Sideloading: